 - The Melson Formula

-Knowing which guideline model is used to determine payments in your state is crucial because calculations can vary drastically depending on which one is being used.
+Knowing which guideline model is used to determine payment in your state is crucial because calculations can vary drastically depending on which one is being used.

 New Jersey uses an adaptation of the Income Shares Model, called the Child Support Guidelines, and the courts adhere to these guidelines unless there is a compelling, circumstantial reason to deviate from them, such as an extreme income situation or an unforeseen expense.

 New Jersey courts determine obligations by examining the income of each spouse.
-The courts then arrive at an amount that best reflects what the proportion of the parents’ income a child would receive if his or her parents cohabitated.
+The courts then arrive at an amount that best reflects what the proportion of the parents’ income a child would receive if his/her parents cohabitated.
 Each NJ child support case is assigned a child support number or “CS number” by the court, and is tracked through the automated computer system, known as NJKiDS.

 Will Obligations Ever Change?